Harry Potter and the Chamber of Secrets Illustrated Edition by J.K Rowling with art by Jim Kay

 I’m not going to bother to talk about the story because we all know it.
 I’ve read it multiple times, listened to it once (the Jim Dale versions) and plan to listen to it again (the Stephen Fry versions) so obviously, I love it.

-It’s an oversized (coffee table size) book printed on high quality paper with an attached ribbon bookmark.
+These editions are oversized (coffee table size) books printed on high quality paper with an attached ribbon bookmark.
 I’m still a little worried about what they’re going to do with Order of the Phoenix.
 I have to think it’ll be a two volume set or I won’t be able to lift it.
 We’ll see how much Goblet of Fire weighs in October.

 Jim Kay has done a masterful job with the illustrations.
 They are beautiful.
 I am amazed that he has managed to create these images.
 They are wholly new, yet at the same time remain true to both the drawings in the original editions and the sets and actors from the movies.